All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Femme

-🔹 What do Femmes look like?
-The image of a Femme includes dresses, heels, long hair, bold makeup, and accessories.
-They may resemble Hollywood actresses from the glamorous old days or modern fashionistas from Instagram.
+🔹 What do Femme look like?
+The Femme image includes dresses, heels, long hair, bold makeup, and accessories.
+They may resemble Hollywood actresses with the glamour of old times or modern fashionistas from Instagram.
 However, like with Butch, it is not just about appearance, but a way of self-expression.

 🔹 Cultural context: Femme women sometimes face stereotypes that they are not taken seriously in the queer community, as their femininity may appear "heteronormative."
 However, they challenge societal notions of how lesbians look and act.